VictorZhudd/gittutorial/Git-tutorial Victor zhu.md

 ## 	2. How to create branches

-​	git branch NewBranches
+​	This command will create a new branch that represent new development of your current files. git branch NewBranches

-##  	3. delete new Branches

-​

 1. ### delete local branches
+here are the command to delete NewBranches you just create

    git branch -d NewBranches

 2. ### Delete global branches
+here are the command that deletes an online branch.

    git push origin --delete NewBranches